tddyer/mlb-statistics-web-crawler/README.md

 I have begun to develop a passion for data analysis/web scraping and I figured what better way to explore it than with my favorite sport, baseball.

 ## How?
-The project is written in python3 and uses both Beautiful Soup 4 and pandas to scrape information from two sites: (1) mlb.com for base statistics as well as team rosters and (2) baseballsavant.mlb.com for in-depth player statistics.
+The project is written in python3 and uses both Beautiful Soup 4 in addition to pandas in order to scrape information from two sites: (1) mlb.com for base statistics as well as team rosters and (2) baseballsavant.mlb.com for in-depth player statistics.
   - Once the stats are gathered, they are sorted by positional category (position player or pitcher) as well as by team, and then stored in a json file (30 in total, one for each team).
   - From there, the stats can easily be accessed from the json files to be analyzed for rating generation.

 ## Current state:
-- All statistics have been scraped, cleaned, and stored in json files.
+- All statistics have been aggregated, cleaned, and stored in json files.

 ## In progress:
 - Currently working on generating the player rating algorithms which will use statistical analysis to form an overall rating for each individual player.